 Magento is an eCommerce alternative that is often overlooked next to larger competitors, including enterprise-focused Netsuite and all-in-one Shopify.
 It should not be left from your consideration given its unique offering in the ecommerce space.

 First developed in 2007 as a sub-system to another ecommerce solution, Magento rose to popularity with 500,000 downloads within its first year.
 It was recently bought out by Adobe and continues to be used by top-market brands including Coca Cola, Canon, Hermes and Nike.

 So why do people like it so much?

 Like the WordPress CMS platform, Magento is open source.
 Unlike other platforms, Magento offers a permanently free version (Community) for anyone to use.
-Magento allows developers full access to customise the code and extend the functionality of the platform.
+Magento allows developers full access to customize the code and extend the functionality of the platform.

 DEFINE: Open source – Most software is built out of code, and generally this is protected (closed source) so that competitors cannot steal or copy.
-Some projects allow anyone to access, view and modify their ‘source code’ because they want to democratise participation and use.
+Some projects allow anyone to access, view and modify their ‘source code’ because they want to democratize participation and use.
 They might also value transparency and want to adhere to an ‘open standard.’
 Opensource talks about it in more detail.

 Besides being open source, here are some other benefits to using Magento:

 - Businesses have full control over their websites